Volunteer with CEL

 The Centre for Environmental Law bases its engagement with undergraduates on an enthusiastic student volunteer program.
 These volunteers are law students with a particular interest in environmental law, and boast various specific skills that aid in the development of the centre.

 The student volunteer programme has been integral to the successes of the Centre, being involved in the development and administration of all of the Centre’s major projects to date.
 The program as a whole is an evolving dimension of the Centre, seeking to provide a mentoring environment for undergraduates and practical experience in environmental and legal research.

 Each volunteer has a particular role and portfolio to work on, which is overseen by the Director and a HDR candidate appointed Coordinator.
 Weekly or fortnightly meetings take place between each volunteer and the Coordinator to ensure progress, answer any queries, and to delegate new tasks.
 A monthly group meeting is held for all volunteers to discuss current issues and overall objectives for the centre.
-As previously mentioned, each volunteer is allocated a portfolio.

 These portfolios are designed so that each student is in charge of a particular aspect of the development of the Centre and its projects.
 The program as a whole is an evolving dimension of the Centre, seeking to provide a mentoring environment for undergraduates and practical experience in environmental and legal research.

 Current and past volunteers

 Simon is in his third year of a Bachelor of Science with the degree of Bachelor of Laws majoring in physics.
 Through the centre, he hopes to further deepen his understanding of environmental issues and assist in the development of the centre and its research goals.
 Within the extensive research areas of the centre, Simon is especially interested in the use of legal systems to encourage local and global sustainable development.